diasks2/amcharts_example/README.md

 You can visit the example for this tutorial here: [http://amcharts-example.herokuapp.com/static_pages/mygraph](http://amcharts-example.herokuapp.com/static_pages/mygraph)

-###Section 3 - Adding a model
+###Section 3 - Add a model

 We will add a 'Country' model (and the corresponding 'Countries' controller).
-Int his database we will store the data for each country and the number of visits.
+In this database we will store the data for each country and the number of visits.

 15) Add a 'Countries' controller